-JB: Yes, once we had the minimum viable product built in April, we brought it to Andy Clark, who was then President of the board.
+JB: Yes, once we had the minimum viable product built in April, we took it to Andy Clark, who was then President of the board.
 Andy saw the potential, had the Speak Easy begin use it, and gave us feedback.
 Andy brought new energy to this effort; he works in tech, he understands software, and has vision for how good software is built and brought to market.

-JH: You have mentioned that you believe the nonprofit market is underserved by good software solutions that are built for nonprofits.
+JH: You have mentioned that you believe the nonprofit market is under-served by good software solutions that are built for nonprofits.
 And I have observed that when nonprofits are under-resourced, they do not have the capacity, money, or time to figure out what software tools could best help their operations.
 Operational pain points grow slowly over time and can be difficult to untangle.
 When implementing a successful solution, time is saved, headaches are reduced, stakeholders engage…

 JB: …a paradigm shift, in how things are done.

 JH: Have you had a moment like that with Boardable?
 Or are you too close to the product?